dishagitt/dishagitt/README.md

 Here are a few projects I’ve worked on (highlighting both dev + coordination skills):

+- **QR-Code-Generator**: A QR code generator app built using Flask.
+- - **NoteNest**: A simple notes app built in Flask and Sqlite.
-- Track-Hack**: A system for my college to track student hackathon participation.
+- **Track-Hack**: A system for my college to track student hackathon participation.
 (Handled requirement gathering, documentation, and development.)
-- HandmadeCharm**: An e-commerce platform for handicrafts with user/seller features.
+- **HandmadeCharm**: An e-commerce platform for handicrafts with user/seller features.
 (Coordinated project tasks in a small team, along with backend coding.)
-- Rock-Paper-Scissors Game**: An Android game app with real-time score tracking.
-- FashionHub**: A single-vendor clothing e-commerce platform providing a seamless shopping experience.
+- **FashionHub**: A single-vendor clothing e-commerce platform providing a seamless shopping experience.
-- DentalCare**: A Dentist Appointment Management System.
-(Applied SDLC phases from requirement gathering to testing.)

 ### 📫 Get in Touch

 - **LinkedIn**: https://www.linkedin.com/in/prajapati-disha/
 - **Email**: dishap277@gmail.com

-💬 Always open to opportunities in Software Development as well as Associate Project Management roles where I can combine my technical expertise with organizational and coordination skills.
+💬 Always open to opportunities in Backend Development, Python Developement as well as Associate Project Management roles where I can combine my technical expertise with organizational and coordination skills.